All Episodes

 dan friesen

-I'm not saying nearly the whole thing.
+You're going to be able, yeah, I'm not saying you need to believe the whole thing.

 And partially because a lot of those media companies, they have their vested interest in the maintenance of that power and access to power.

-So, like, yeah, obviously that is probably a much larger piece.
+So like, yeah, obviously that is probably a much larger piece.

 So even in perfect situations, there's still a market share that Alex could have.